 Brand name: Vaxchora

 Vaxchora (cholera vaccine, live, oral) is a vaccine indicated for active immunization against disease caused by Vibrio cholerae serogroup O1 in adults traveling to cholera-affected areas.

 The efficacy of Vaxchora was demonstrated in a randomized, placebo-controlled human cholera challenge study of 197 adults.
 Vaxchora was shown to be effective in 90.3 percent of those challenged 10 days after vaccination, and 79.5 percent among those challenged three months after vaccination.

 Vaxchora is administered orally as a single dose of approximately 100 mL at least 10 days before potential exposure to cholera.
 Travelers should also follow CDC recommendations for cholera-prevention including safe food and water practices, and frequent hand washing.
 Common side effects include tiredness, headache, abdominal pain, nausea/vomiting, lack of appetite, and diarrhea.

-Development History and FDA Approval Process for Vaxchora
+Development Timeline for Vaxchora

 |Jun 11, 2016||FDA Approves Vaxchora (Cholera Vaccine, Live, Oral) to Prevent Cholera in Travelers|

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.